Oscar Gonzalez Player Props: Guardians vs. Astros

 Oscar Gonzalez At The Plate

-- Gonzalez is batting .200 with two doubles, a triple, a home run and three walks.
+- Gonzalez is hitting .200 with two doubles, a triple, a home run and three walks.

-- In four games this season, Gonzalez has picked up an RBI, with more than one RBI once.
+- He has gone deep in one of 26 games, and in 1.2% of his plate appearances.

+- Gonzalez has driven in a run in four games this year (15.4%), including one multiple-RBI game.

-- He has scored in five of 26 games so far this year.
+- He has scored in five games this year (19.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.